Cities2Modding/LegacyFlavour/README.md

 ### Requirements

 - **BepInEx v5**: LegacyFlavour requires BepInEx version 5 to be installed in your Cities Skylines 2 game.
 Ensure you have this version before proceeding with the installation.
+Also install HookUI as this mod now depends on it.

 ### Downloading